 The average household income in Cincinnati is $61,937 with a poverty rate of 27.24%.
 The median rental costs in recent years comes to $709 per month, and the median house value is $129,100.
 The median age in Cincinnati is 32.4 years, 31.5 years for males, and 33.4 years for females.
 For every 100 females there are 93.1 males.

 The city sits on the border of Ohio and Kentucky at the meeting of the Ohio River and the Licking River.
 Cincinnati's population is slowly declining.

 Cincinnati has had a steadily declining population for several decades.
 Between 2000 and 2010, the population dropped from 331,300 to 296,900.
-While the worst of the decline seems to be over, Cincinnati is still steadily losing residents.
+While the worst of the decline seems to be over, Cincinnati still has not recovered its previous population.